K9 Thunder: Australia

-In June 2005 in Australia, the defense ministers of the two nations held a meeting and discussed trading opportunities involving K9 Thunder and Australian 5 inch naval gun ammunition.
-In August 2009, it was reported that the consortium of Samsung Techwin and Raytheon Australia had the upper hand for Australia's Land 17 artillery replacement program by becoming a sole bidder, as KMW, the manufacturer of Panzerhaubitze 2000, did not respond in providing detailed offering proposal that Australia requested.
+In June 2005 in Australia, the defense ministers of the two nations held a meeting and discussed trading opportunities involving K9 Thunder and Australian 5-inch naval gun ammunition.
+In August 2009, it was reported that the consortium of Samsung Techwin and Raytheon Australia had the upper hand for Australia's Land 17 artillery replacement program by becoming a sole bidder, as KMW, the manufacturer of the competing Panzerhaubitze 2000, had not provided the detailed offering proposal that Australia requested.

 The K9 was sent to Australia, and was evaluated by the Australian military starting in April 2010.
 The test included firing M982 Excalibur, a requirement which the K9 satisfied.
-The Australian variant AS9 was expected to feature the NATO standard FCS, the BMS-F (Battlefield Management System – Fires), the RWS (Remote Weapon System), and anti-tank mine protection.
+The Australian variant AS9 was expected to feature a NATO standard fire-control system, the BMS-F (Battlefield Management System – Fires), the RWS (Remote Weapon System), and anti-tank mine protection.
 The hydropneumatic suspension was enhanced to support its increased weight.

 In June 2010, the K9 became the preferred bidder for the LAND 17 program.
 The project budget was redirected for restoration due to the floods in Queensland in 2011, which led to the cancelation of the project in May 2012.
 In May 2019, in the lead-up to the 2019 Federal Election, the Prime Minister of Australia, Scott Morrison, announced that 30 K9 howitzers and associated support equipment, including ten K10 ammunition resupply vehicles, would be acquired for the ADF.
 No time frame was given for the purchase.

 In September 2020, the Minister for Defense, Linda Reynolds, announced a request for tender to locally build 30 K9s under the Land 8116 Phase 1 Protected Mobility Fires requirement.
 The sole-source request for tender will be released to the preferred supplier, Hanwha Defense Australia, to build and maintain 30 K9s and 15 K10s, as well as their supporting systems.
 These will be built at Hanwha Defense Australia's Geelong facility.
 Australian variant AS9 Huntsman is based on Norwegian K9 VIDAR.
 It will retain the options offered in 2010 with up-to-date modifications.

 In December 2021, the Capability Acquisition and Sustainment Group (CASG) of Australia and Hanwha Defense Australia signed a formal contract of producing 30 AS9s and 15 AS10 AARVs under license at Hanwha Defense Australia facility in Geelong, Victoria; the facility, which is included in the contract, will begin its construction in Q2 2022.
 The CASG and the DAPA also signed an MOU for defense cooperation between the two countries.
 The estimated value of the deal is $788 million, and manufacturing is expected to start in Q4 2024.